Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 RL is a machine learning technique where an agent learns trough experience.
 The agents preforms an action within an environment, which is interpreted into a reward and a representation of the state, which are then criticized trough negative and positive rewards based on a reward function from within the program, to tell the agent how good its action was and how it should should adjust accordingly.
 Today there are several RL algorithms including TD, Q-learning, and Saras.
 My AI is trained using Q-learning, The main purpose of all the algorithms is to find an optimal policy.
 The policy is a mapping between states and actions, it provides the path the agents should follow to maximize the reward function.
 This is simillar to processes that occur in nature; For example our brains are hard wired to interpret signals such as pain and hunger as negative renforcements, and pleasure and food as positive onces, and this is exactly how our RL agent works.
 When our agent eats it will be rewarded for taking that action, but when our agent suffers from hunger it will die and will be punished for its most resent actions which will include not eating.

+---

 ### Genetic Algorithms
 GA is a type of optimization algorithm based on natural selection, Genetic algorithms is one branch of the larger class evolutionary algorithms (EA).
 They imitate the biological processes of reproduction and natural selection to solve for the ‘fittest’ solutions.
 Like in evolution, many of the processes involve randomness, however GA allows one to set the level of randomization and the level of control.
-They raquire no extra information about the given problem, this allows them to find solutions to problems that other optimization methods cannot handle due to lack of continuity, linearity, or other.
+They raquire no extra information about the given problem, this allows them to find solutions to problems that other optimization methods cannot<br>
+handle due to lack of continuity, linearity, or other.<br>
 GA work by starting from an initial generation that is then evaluated trough a user defined function.
-From there subsequent generations will be generated trough *selection*, *crossover*, and *mutation*.
+From there subsequent generations<br>
+will be generated trough ***selection***, ***crossover***, and ***mutation***.<br>

-#### **Selection**
+> #### *Selection*
 Each part of the genetic algorithm has several different ways that it can be executed.<br>
-Selection will retain the best performing agents from one generation to the next.
+Selection will retain the best performing agents from one generation to the next.<br>
-Herefore I tried the 3 following techniques.
+Herefore I tried the 3 following techniques.<br>

 <details><summary><i> Fitness proportionate selection</i> (Click to open)</summary>

 <br>